VCCT-PROG7313-2025-G3/GR3_ST10273397_Prog7313POE_FINAL/README.md

 ## 🚀 How to Run

 1. Clone the repository
-2. Open in Android Studio Arctic Fox or later
+2. Open in Android Studio Meerkat
-3. Build and run on Android device or emulator (API 21+)
+3. Build and run on Pixel 9 Android 16.0 Baklava (API 36)
 4. Register a new user and start managing expenses

 ---